With a focus of wellness and self care, taking proactive steps in our health can reap long term benefits.

 I recommend annual skin cancer screenings starting at the age of 18 but recognize that most young people do not think about this.
-I encourage my patients to remember that according to the Skin Cancer Foundation, melanoma is the second most common diagnosed cancer in 15 to 19 years and the most common cancer in patients ages 25-29.
+I encourage my patients to remember that according to the Skin Cancer Foundation, melanoma is the second most common diagnosed cancer in ages 15 to 19 and the most common cancer in patients ages 25-29.

 The most important thing to remember with skin cancer is that early diagnosis leads to better outcomes and smaller scars.
 I strongly recommend keeping skin cancer screenings on your list of annual checkups.